-The custom is that everyone should stand still while the sirens sound, in respect for the memory of Botev and all those who died for the freedom of Bulgaria.
+The custom is that everyone should stand still while the sirens sound, and maintain two minutes of silence, in respect for the memory of Botev and all those who died for the freedom of Bulgaria.

 Botev died at the hands of an Ottoman sharpshooter as the failed uprising of the time was coming to a close.

 Born in Kalofer in 1848 and brought up in the midst of the Bulgarian national revival, Botev was educated in Kalofer and later in Odessa, in today’s Ukraine.